Risks & opportunities

 We balance risks and their impact with the opportunities and advantages they offer.
 This allows us to maximize the benefits of a risk while minimizing the consequences.

-Risk Culture
+Risk culture

-In 2022, we updated the management structure for our operational domains and the commercial teams.
-One of the benefits this offers is that the managers can be more actively involved in the matters they are responsible for.
-This also includes the management of risks.
-Coolbluers are supported by our Risk & Internal Control, Tax, Safety, Security & Fraud, Tech Security, Finance, and Legal departments.
-The ultimate responsibility for risks still lies with the Management Board.
-This approach allows us to create a risk culture in which risk management stays top of mind throughout the organization and in which risks are managed when and where they occur.
+Risks can occur anywhere in the organization.
+So it is important that every Coolbluer is aware of risks and can identify them.
+This is why every Coolbluer is responsible for managing their own risks.
+They are supported in this by our Risk & Internal Control, Tax, Safety, Security & Fraud, Tech Security, Finance, and Legal departments.
+The ultimate responsibility for risks is borne by the Management Board.
+This approach allows us to create a culture in which risk management stays top of mind throughout the organization and in which risks are managed when and where they occur through detection, prevention.

 Internal guidelines